 4. Strengthen Language Exposure

 Be as proactive as possible about increasing the amount of exposure to the target language that the child is receiving on a daily basis.
 Playful, engaging exposure is the single most important factor in promoting stronger progress and active use.
-Along with establishing and sustaining effective habits and routines (talking a lot to the child, reading aloud each day, etc.), commit to enriching your home with a steady stream of suitable resources in the target language (books, especially).
+Along with establishing and sustaining effective habits and routines (talking a lot to the child, reading aloud each day, etc.), commit to enriching your home with a steady stream of suitable resources in the target language (books, especially, and if children’s books in your target language are hard to come by or don’t suit your kids, get a stack of colorful “wordless picture books” and simply tell them the stories in your own words).
 The more resources you have, the more you can potentially engage the child in meaningful interaction and provide a greater amount of productive language exposure.
 And as you seek to put more emphasis on the minority language, you will likely further your cause by mindfully making efforts to “de-emphasize” the majority language and restrain its dominating influence.

 5. Strengthen Need for the Language